Texas Longhorns men's basketball: Chris Beard era (2021–2023)

 On April 1, 2021, Texas Tech head basketball coach Chris Beard accepted the head coaching position at Texas.
 Widely considered the top candidate from the moment Smart departed, Beard is a 1995 alumnus of the University of Texas and served as student manager under Tom Penders during his time on campus.

 In Beard's only full season of coaching at the school, Texas managed 22 wins and an NCAA appearance, which ended in the second round at the hands of Purdue.
 The 2022–23 'Horns started strongly at 7−1 before Beard was suspended in December for allegations of domestic violence.

-On January 5, 2023, Beard was fired as head coach amid a felony domestic violence charge, which was later dropped.
+On January 5, 2023, Beard was fired as head coach amid a felony domestic violence charge, which was later dropped as the alleged victim recanted her initial statements.

 Rodney Terry as interim coach (2022−2023)

 Rodney Terry, Beard's top assistant, was given the reins on an interim basis for the remainder of the season.
 Terry guided a senior- and transfer-heavy Longhorn team to a second-place Big 12 finish, behind perennial conference power Kansas.
 Silver linings in Terry's interregnum included an emphatic 75−59 victory over the Jayhawks in the final regular season game, which portended the team's eventual performance in the 2023 Big 12 tournament.

 Texas would defeat Kansas in the tournament final to clinch an automatic bid in the NCAA tournament, the second time in three years this has occurred and the first tournament final win over Kansas in school history.

-(Surprisingly, Rick Barnes' popular and successful Longhorn teams of the 2000s never beat Kansas in the Big 12 tournament and only made the finals six times in his tenure -- including three losses in a row to the Jayhawks).
+In the NCAA tournament the Horns would defeat Colgate, Penn State, and Xavier en route to the school's first Elite Eight appearance in 15 years; the squad would lead Miami by double-figures in the second half but ultimately fell short, 88–81.
+The team finished with a 22–8 record with Terry as interim coach.

+Rodney Terry era (2023–2025)

+On March 27, 2023, Rodney Terry agreed to a deal to become Texas's full-time Head Coach.
+Terry signed a 5-year, $15.3 million contract.

+Terry would advance to three NCAA tournaments, two further after being named permanent head coach.
+He notably guided the Longhorns in the university's first season as a member of the Southeastern Conference, which yielded a narrow NCAA tournament qualification.
+Terry was fired by Texas in 2025 after losing an NCAA tournament First Four game to Xavier, who was coached by the man who immediately followed Terry, Sean Miller.

+Sean Miller era (2025–present)

+Sean Miller was named Texas head coach on March 25, 2025.
+He received a six-year deal to coach the Longhorns.